June 1, 2015

 An Office Designed for the “Inner Millennials” of Its Multigenerational Employees

-For the design of its new headquarters, a Massachusetts real estate developer wants to promote community and variety for workers of all ages.
+For the design of its new headquarters, a Massachusetts real estate developer wanted to tap into the “inner Millennials” of all its multigenerational employees.

 Behind the reception desk, a metal staircase descends from the lobby into the “living room.”
 At the center of the room, a maple-topped table with height-adjustable stools is intended to be the heart of the office community.